"Rowan?"

 "King, this is important!"
 The banging continued.
 "Dante and his gang are on their way here."

 He knew.
-Of course, he knew.
+Of course he knew.
 If only Dante weren't so weak, he would've personally walked down the halls to roll out a red carpet for the gang boss.
-Maybe bow respectfully to him before taking the first blow.
+Maybe bow respectfully before taking the first blow.

 "What an idiot."
-Zael laughed amid his words.
-Then he stuffed the butt of his cigarette against a small tumbler, waving smoke towards the window.
+Zael laughed amid his own words.
+He stuffed the butt of his cigarette against a small tumbler and waved smoke toward the window.
 "Why does he keep doing the stupidest things?"

-He walked towards the door, flung it a few inches open and positioned himself in the gap.
+He walked toward the door, flung it a few inches open and positioned himself in the gap.

 "Inform the others."
 He said with a bored voice.
-"If anyone is interested, let them fight that asshole and his ponies."
+"If anyone's interested, let them deal with that asshole and his ponies."

 "What about you?"
 He dared to ask.
-"He wants to fight you."
+"He wants to fight you specifically."

-"And unfortunately for both of us, I kinda have to take a nap," Zael said, with a slightly forced yawn.
+"And unfortunately for both of us, I kinda have to take a nap."
+Zael followed that with a slightly forced yawn.
 "My brain hurts."

 [Author's POV]

-EAST HIGH SCHOOLdidn't look like much.
+East High School didn't look like much.
 Just a low-budget construction dump at the end of the street.
 Rusty gates, weak fences, stained white walls with vines overgrowing on them.
-It looked like something that'd stopped being maintained for over a decade.
+The kind of place that looked like maintenance had given up on it over a decade ago and never looked back.

-And that was just the same for the students.
-They looked rash, uncoordinated, and the first impression you'd ever get was a bunch of them smoking near trash cans.
+The students matched the building.
+Rash, uncoordinated, and the first impression you got was a bunch of them smoking near trash cans.
+Very motivational environment overall.

 I walked into something that looked like their hallway.
-An outstretched tunnel of assholes, slamming lockers, chewing and blowing bubble gum.
-One idiot— apparently a junior— was testing out a paper plane when it flew past me.
-I caught it, crumpled it in my hand and let whatever was left of it drop to the floor.
+An outstretched tunnel of people slamming lockers, chewing and blowing bubble gum, generally committing to the aesthetic.
+One idiot — apparently a junior — was testing out a paper plane that flew past me.
+I caught it, crumpled it in my hand, and let whatever was left of it drop to the floor.

 I met his eyes.
 He stopped talking.